TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 It is also obvious that to limit the DC current flow in Grid #3, and to prevent an AC signal short-circuit at the Suppressor-Grids, it is essential to load the Suppressor-grids by installing a Grid-stopper resistor of around 75% of equivalent Plate to Plate push-pull load impedance.

-the transformer will present a load of 2,000 Ohms to each tube in the push-pull
+of 8,000 Ohms, the transformer will present a load of 2,000 Ohms to each tube

 2,000 Ohms x 75% is 1500 Ohms.
 This is still a relatively small value so should not present significant voltage drop or regulation issues.